Back in school, my teachers used to say, “Always do the right thing, at the right place, at the right time.”

 21. Repeating the same mistake

 Making mistakes is definitely part of life and business; however, repeating the same mistakes is quite often avoidable.
 Instead, try to be more aware of the tasks you fumble with and evaluate how you can learn from them.
 Seek advice from mentors or coaches who have experience in this particular area.

 22. Continuing to do something that is no longer beneficial

 This is related to #21 but in a more long-term sense.
-Sometimes when you've done something for so long, you grow attached to it.
+Sometimes when you've done something for so long, you've grown attached to it.
 And this attachment can hurt you in the long run especially if it no longer makes sense to keep doing it or spending time on it.

-In business, you think of companies that closed such as Blockbuster, Pan Am, and Borders.
-In writing, good authors know that producing the best stories may mean "killing your darlings."
-In terms of productivity, it's not always about implementing the latest strategies or having all the tools.
+In terms of business, think of companies that closed down such as Blockbuster, Pan Am, and Borders.
+In terms of writing, good authors know that producing the best stories may mean "killing your darlings."
+In terms of productivity, it's important to regularly evaluate your systems and processes to match the current situation.

 Instead, regularly review your performance in relation to your goals and the environment.
+If possible, get help from a mentor or a coach who can see things objectively.
 Change doesn't have to be a bad thing as long as you can adapt and keep learning.

 23. Constantly checking stats

 Name a blogger, vlogger, or online business owner who isn't guilty of this.
-Especially in the beginning, we'd constantly hit the refresh button just to see if in the last two minutes you got a new subscriber, follower, member, viewer, comment, retweet, repin, and others.
+Especially in the beginning, we'd constantly hit the refresh button just to see if in the last two minutes you got a new subscriber, customer, follower, member, viewer, comment, retweet, repin, and others.

 Instead, don't wait too long to learn that checking stats should be for strategic analysis and not to simply "feel good" about yourself or your business.